ujamjar/hardcaml-riscv/altera/de0nano_test/README.md

 `signaltap` is like an onchip oscilloscope.
-It also uses JTAG for communications and the example project uses it to ensure we can have both the vjtag_mm component and signaltap in the same design.
-It currently monitors the vjtag_mm avalon bus signals.
+It also uses JTAG for communications and the example project uses it to ensure we can have both the `vjtag_mm` component and `signaltap` in the same design.
+It currently monitors the `vjtag_mm` avalon bus signals.

+## de0nano_test.{ml,v}

+Instantiates the toplevel components and wires them up to a simple 4 element, 32 bit register file.
+The reg file can be read/written by the vjtag avalon bus.

+The bottom 8 bits of register 3 (at address 12) are wired up to the 8 on board LEDs which can thus be turned on/off.

 # Usage